 In addition, according to the World Health Organization (WHO), three times as many men as women die in car accidents, and two times as many men drown.
 Male pedestrians are also more likely to die after being struck by cars.
 The WHO attributes this to men being more likely to take risks than women are [Source: WHO].

 The differences between men and women go beyond what you can see.
-Men and women are different at the cellular level.
+Male and female bodies are different at the cellular level.
 Inside every cell of your body is DNA, which is like an instruction manual for all of your body's structures and functions.
 A typical human's DNA is contained in 23 pairs of chromosomes.
-The twenty-third chromosomal pair determines whether you are a male or a female.
-Except in the case of rare anomalies, females have two X chromosomes, and males have one X chromosome and one Y chromosome.
+The twenty-third chromosomal pair determines whether your body is male or a female.
+Except in the case of rare anomalies, females' cells have two X chromosomes, and males' cells ahve one X chromosome and one Y chromosome.
 You can read more about these chromosomes and how they determine a person's sex in How Sex Works.

 One of the jokes that women sometimes make at the expense of men is that a Y chromosome is really a broken X. If you look at images of X and Y chromosomes, you can see how someone might come to this conclusion.
 A Y chromosome is a fraction of the size of an X -- it's the smallest of all the chromosomes in the human body.
 Its shape vaguely suggests that it's an X that has been stepped on or otherwise mishandled.